 Maybe I need a different title, but quadruple homophones are so uncommon, I get excited.
 I am open to suggestions for a different title, please use the contact form or leave a comment.

 Our selection this week is Dew, Do, Due, and Doo.
 These words have been through adjustments over time.
-Actually that could be said about most of the English language.
+Actually that can be said about most of the English language.

 You begin to see the problem now, each of these words is spelled correctly when used in the right context.
-Face with a word quadruple the writer has a 1 in 4 chance of using the correct word in the chosen context.
+Faced with a homophone quadruple the writer has a 1 in 4 chance of using the correct word in the chosen context.

 Now onto today's episode!
 High Score!
 Second in the series about Quadruple Homophones!